El Gran Desafío Femenil – Sin Empate, Sin Indulto: Event

 In the opening match IWRG wrestling school trainee Comando Negro defeated fellow trainee Halcón 2000 in a Best two-out-of-three-falls match.
 In the second match, masked wrestler Exodia (son of wrestler Olímpico) defeated La Rata in another match between IWRG wrestling school students.
 The third match of the night was one of the first matches for a newly formed group known as Los Gringos VIP, as El Gringo Loco and El Hijo del Diablo defeated Péndulo and Star Boy in a best two-out-of-three-falls tag team match.

 The fourth match of the night was the only traditional lucha libre best two-out-of-three falls six-man tag team match which saw the team of Black Terry, Pirata Morgan and Tóxico defeat Brazo de Plata, Chico Che and Mike Segura.
 For the main event Atsuko Emoto had both members of Revolucion Amandra in her corner while Flor Metálica was back up by then-reigning Distrito Federal Women's Champion La Diabólica.
 Flor Metálica won the match two falls to one, forcing Emoto to have all her hair shaved off as a result.

 Aftermath

 The following week, on October 25, 2009, La Diabólica teamed up with Flor Metálica and Josselin to defeat Revolución Amandra.
-Afte their victory Flor Metálica challenged La Diabólica to defend her Distrito Federal Women's Championship against her.
-On November 15, 2009 La Diabólica put the championship on the line, but since the match was held outside of the Mexican Federal District it was billed as the "Metropolitan Women's Championship" instead.
+After their victory Flor Metálica challenged La Diabólica to defend her Distrito Federal Women's Championship against her.
+On November 15, 2009, La Diabólica put the championship on the line, but since the match was held outside of the Mexican Federal District it was billed as the "Metropolitan Women's Championship" instead.
 La Diabólica retained the championship, defeating Flor Metálica two falls to one.